Supporting the completion of Aegis Station and launching the first off-Earth water economy.

 ---|---|---|---|

 Water is extracted from permanently shadowed craters near the lunar south pole using microwave heating and thermal processing.
-Collected vapor is condensed, purified, and loaded into cryogenic tanks.
+The resulting vapor is condensed, purified, and loaded into cryogenic transport tanks.

 Lunar ice mining and processing from excavation to tanker loading.